Skip to content

 • CTS2: Perform a complete and problem-focused physical examination and recognize normal from abnormal findings.

-• CTS3: Perform appropriate clinical procedures and educate patient regarding procedure, complications and follow-up care.
+• CTS3: Perform appropriate clinical procedures and educate patient regarding procedure, complications, and follow-up care.

 • CTS4: Construct patient-centered holistic medical treatment plans that include pharmacological and non-pharmacological strategies.

-• CTS5: Foster preventive care including age appropriate screening, immunization recommendations, patient education, behavioral modification, and healthcare wellness.
+• CTS5: Foster preventive care including age-appropriate screening, immunization recommendations, patient education, behavioral modification, and healthcare wellness.

 • CTS6: Practice cultural awareness and inclusion while advocating for patients.

-• CTS7: Evaluate and appropriately manage surgical patients in the pre-operative, intra-operative and post-operative settings.
+• CTS7: Evaluate and appropriately manage surgical patients in the pre-operative, intra-operative, and post-operative settings.

-Clinical Reasoning and Problem Solving Abilities
+Clinical Reasoning and Problem-Solving Abilities

-• CRPS1: Utilizing history and physical exam findings formulate a differential diagnosis for acute and chronic diseases.
+• CRPS1: Utilizing history and physical exam findings to formulate a differential diagnosis for acute and chronic diseases.

 • CRPS2: Select and interpret appropriate lab and diagnostic studies to aid in decision making.

-• CRPS3: Apply appropriate decision-making skills, clinical reasoning and judgement to all aspects of patient care.
+• CRPS3: Apply appropriate decision-making skills, clinical reasoning, and judgement to all aspects of patient care.

-• CRPS4: Formulate a diagnosis which integrates clinical presentation, results of diagnostic tests and cultural and environmental aspects.
+• CRPS4: Formulate a diagnosis which integrates clinical presentation, results of diagnostic tests, and cultural and environmental aspects.

 Interpersonal and Communication Skills